rust-lang/rfcs/active/0000-refine-immutables.md

 There were partial outbound moves happening in the match arms, which was unexpected for two reasons:

 1. `person` was supposed to be *immutable*;
-2. even if the programmer knew that `person` is not strictly immutable, it was likely that he/she may not expect the innocent looking matches to move his name - he should have used `ref n`, not bare `n`.
+2. even if the programmer knew that `person` is not strictly immutable, it was likely that he/she may not expect the innocent looking matches to move the name - he/she should have used `ref n`, not bare `n`.

 So, forbidding partial moves from immutable variables can have the following benefits: